poseidon-framework/poseidon-framework.github.io/trident.md

                            is provided, then the package name defaults to the basename of the (mandatory) --outPackagePath
                            argument. (default: Nothing)
-  --minimal                Should the output data be reduced to a necessary
+  --minimal                Should the output Poseidon package be reduced to a
-                           minimum and omit empty scaffolding?
+                           necessary minimum?
 ```

 </details>